Building Shareable Components

 Testing

-It’s always useful to set up a component early and drag an instance alongside it early in the process.
-Think of this as a workbench as you can quickly see how changes will affect components almost in real-time.
-The beauty of variants is that you can have many test instances with the properties set.
+Please set up a component early and drag an instance alongside it early in the process.
+Think of this as a workbench that allows you to see how changes will affect components almost in real-time.
+The beauty of variants is that many test instances can exist with the properties set.

-When testing it is always a good idea to use real data and some extreme cases.
+When testing, use real data and some extreme cases.
 Samples should exist in the annotation or documentation if they have been created properly.

-Our process asks for two reviewers and their input is invaluable.
-It allows testing from another viewpoint and is likely to pick up what you didn’t spot.
+The process asks for two reviewers and their input is invaluable.
+It allows testing from another viewpoint and is likely to pick up what was missed.

-For complex components, it is useful to test the kitchen sink before your start taking the time to break out the variations and variants.
+For complex components, test the kitchen sink before starting to break out the variations and variants.

 Library Alignment

-With your component build and tested it is time for the final polish.
-You should always run through the component checklist before asking your team for a review.
+With the component built and tested, it is time for the final polish.
+Always run through the component checklist before requesting a review from the squad.

-Make sure that you have started to draught the supporting written documents in our component docs.
-Writing out how you expect your components to function can often throw up some additional tests you think to run on your components e.g. wrapping text, wider/narrower variants etc.
+Start drafting the supporting written documents in the component docs.
+Writing out how components are expected to function can often identify additional tests to run on components, such as wrapping text or creating broader or narrower variants.

 Reviews

-Whether you have created a new file or a branch you must request a peer review before a file can be published.
-If the file is new, share the file link with two other team members.
-If the file is a branch you can use the merge branch to request a review.
+Whether creating a new file or a branch, request a peer review before publishing the file.
+If the file is new, share the file link with two other squad members.
+If the file is a branch, use the merge branch to request a review.

 Request a review

-The reviewing team members should use the component checklist and provide any feedback and bugs.
+The reviewing squad members should use the component checklist and provide any feedback and bugs.

-Once the review is complete you can progress to merging and then publishing the file.
+Once the review is complete, progress to merging and then publishing the file.

 Publishing

-Before publishing your component always save the file with the 💾 so there is a key milestone in the version history.
+Before publishing the component, always save the file with the 💾 so there is a key milestone in the version history.

-When the file is ready to publish then simply click on the assets tab (1) and then publish the assets (2) that have been updated.
+When the file is ready to publish, click on the assets tab (1) and then publish the assets (2) that have been updated.
 Always include a message of the changes to give other users context of what has been updated.

 How to publish a component